mikeroyal/Self-Hosting-Guide/README.md

  * **CI/CD: Continuous Integration and Continuous Delivery**

+[Argonaut](https://www.argonaut.dev/) is a unified deployment platforms that allows users to build and deploy apps and infrastructure on your cloud in minutes.
+Support for custom and third-party app deployments on Kubernetes and Lambda runtimes.
+It comes with built in infrastructure cost estimates and k8s metrics.

 [Drone](https://drone.io/) is a Continuous Delivery system built on container technology.
 Drone uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.

 [Woodpecker](https://woodpecker-ci.org/) is a CI service, a community fork of Drone.